Soft White Underbelly (YouTube channel): Reception

 Lateshia Beachum wrote in the Washington Post that "Laita's warmly lit videos are portraits of addicts who recount childhood sexual abuse with detachment, sex workers who shed tears while telling of betrayal that led them to be trafficked as children, and gang members who talk about missing out on having their parents' affection."
 Breanna Robinson wrote in Indy100 that "Soft White Underbelly is captivating because of the way it humanizes those who have society's stamp of condemnation on them."

 The channel gained attention in 2021 after the death of one of its three-time interviewees, a 25-year-old sex worker and recovering crack cocaine addict named Amanda.

 While commenters and critics have raised concerns that Laita's videos are poverty porn, supporters of his work describe it as "compassionate and humanizing".
-Some question the veracity of subjects' stories about themselves.
+Other commentators have questioned the veracity of subjects' stories about themselves.

-In 2025, Mark was dating one of his former SWU subjects, Kyara, a Black woman in her 20's.
-He was evidently paying her bills.
-Few knew of their relationship until she overdosed and he found her dead.
-He quickly produced an interview of himself speaking about her death.
-Many see the relationship as having been unethical and exploitative; Mark said he had no idea she was using drugs.